 The Dog Was Not Properly Restrained and Supervised

-There are a few notable exceptions to the leash rule, perhaps the most obvious being dog parks.
-In such areas where a section of land is cordoned off for dogs to roam free, they may do so, but that does not remove the owner’s liability to supervise their animal and make sure it does not hurt anyone.
+There are a few notable exceptions to the leash rule, like dog parks.
+In such areas where a section of land is cordoned off for dogs to roam free, they may do so.
+However, that does not remove the owner’s liability to supervise their animal and ensure it does not hurt anyone.

-Call a Houston Dog Bite Lawyer for a Free Case Evaluation Today
+Call in the Strong Arm for a Free Case Evaluation Today